nhsuk/manage-vaccinations-in-schools/terraform/README.md

 To set up everything from scratch, run `./bootstrap.sh <ENV_NAME>` first in the `scripts` folder and follow the instructions from the output.

-If this environment is not yet included in the allowed values of variable "environment_string" in [variables.tf](app%2Fvariables.tf) this must be updated.
+If this environment is not yet included in the allowed values of variable "environment" in [variables.tf](app%2Fvariables.tf) this must be updated.